Run 996: Fat Tuesday

 Devices: Garmin Forerunner 255 Music, iPhone 12, AirPods (3rd generation)

-View from Cariboo Dam, pre-run.
-Cold and calm.
+View from Cariboo Dam, pre-run: Drizzly and so very gray.

 Stats: